alexsharabayko/tiny-notes/README.md

 A tiny project to show main concepts of programming on React js.

-It was create with manual webpack config, not with create-react-app or something like that
+It was create with manual webpack config, not with create-react-app or something like that.

+This apps provides a CRUD service for notes or todo lists.

 ## Available commands